cameront4504/creative-project1/README.md

 - Builds a work history that generates responsibilities of the job
 - Conducts an interview with said character using a mix of Markovify and GPT-2

+## How to Run

+The .pynb file works best on google colab.
+Just create a double based off this link(https://colab.research.google.com/drive/1yELunjWyOx1AERCmEKQc9KmIrVUxrTuV?usp=sharing) and then drag the sources folder with the two .txt files into the window.
+Nothing else really requires interaction aside from one cell which asks for user input.

+The output will be created as a .txt file for viewing, as well.

 ## Samples

 While I did struggle to get everything as connected as I wanted it to be, the program does produce some entertaining results, such as a Necromancer who has about two years of experience working in a pseudo Bed Bath and Beyond.
 Granted, it does take a while to run due to GPT-2's processing, and in fact, it <b>is best to run it through google colab.</b>